Gharib110/webtunnel/README.md

 ## Running a WebTunnel Bridge

 You can help censored users connect to the Tor network by running a WebTunnel bridge, see our [community documentation](https://community.torproject.org/relay/setup/webtunnel/) for more details.

+## WebTunnel Client Bridgeline Format

+#### url: string

+`url` determines the HTTP layer host and path.

+It should be an HTTPS protocol URL string that points to the server endpoint where the WebTunnel Bridge is hosted.

+#### version: string

+`version` determines the version of the server.
+This allows the client to adjust its protocol based on the options supported on the server side.

+#### addr: string

+`addr` determines the Network Layer (TCP) endpoint of the server.
+By default, it is the same as the host with the port from the URL. (lyrebird version)

+#### servername: string

+`servername` determines the Transport Layer Security (TLS) server name indication.
+By default, it is the same as the host without the port from the URL.

+#### utls: enum

+`utls` determines the utls tls client hello fingerpint.

+valid vlues are:
+- `none` : use go's default tls fingerprint